Astralgorithm/Astralgorithm/README.md

 # About

 Heyo!
-I'm Ark (aka: Arktisius, Arktiica).
-Well, that's the alias' I use online at least.
-As of Fall 2024, I have an Associates in Science in Computer Engineering.
+I am a Electrical Engineering Technology student with an Associates in Science in Computer Engineering as of Summer 2024.

 **Pronouns:** They/Them or He/Him (although, I much prefer they/them)